 In line with the Equality Act 2010, we aim to enhance the life experiences of all of our pupils so that nobody is unfairly disadvantaged as a result of their differing needs, behavioural or otherwise.
-In order to fulfil this aim, we adopt the principles and practices of the Institute of Applied Behaviour Analysis (IABA), an internationally renowned organisation and market leader in using multi-element Positive Behaviour Support (PBS) approaches to enable people to overcome behaviour challenges and ultimately live the life they want to live.
+In order to fulfil this aim, we adopt the principles and practices of Positive Behaviour Support (PBS) approaches to enable people to overcome behaviour challenges and ultimately live the life they want to live.
 (For more information about PBS, please refer to our school's Positive Behaviour Support Policy).

 Positive Behaviour Support (PBS) is widely acknowledged to be the most effective way to support people whose behaviour is challenging to the families, carers and services that support them.
-Since the Department of Health launched its "Positive and Safe" initiative in April 2014, PBS has been the required model to be used in all adult learning disabilities, social care and health services.
+Since the Department of Health launched its "Positive and Safe" initiative in April 2014, PBS has been the required model to be used in all adult learning disabilities, social care and health services, and in June 2019 the Department of Health and Social Care recommended all special schools should use evidence-based approaches such as PBS to proactively support pupils whose behaviour can be challenging.